neperz/Guiders-JS/README.md

 Live Examples
 -------------

-Here are a couple examples hosted online.
+Here are a couple old examples hosted online.
 You can also check out `README.html` for guiders in action!

 [http://jeffpickhardt.com/guiders/](http://jeffpickhardt.com/guiders/)